Billy MacKenzie

-William MacArthur Mackenzie (27 March 1957 – 22 January 1997) was a Scottish singer and songwriter, known for his distinctive high tenor voice.
+William MacArthur MacKenzie (27 March 1957 – 22 January 1997) was a Scottish singer and songwriter, known for his distinctive high tenor voice.
 He was the co-founder and lead vocalist of the post-punk and pop band the Associates.
 He also had a brief solo career releasing his debut studio album, Outernational, in 1992, his only solo album released during his lifetime.

 Early life

-William MacArthur Mackenzie was born on 27 March 1957 in Dundee, Scotland.
+William MacArthur MacKenzie was born on 27 March 1957 in Dundee, Scotland.
 As a child, he lived on Park Avenue in the Stobswell area of the city.
 He attended St Mary's Forebank Primary School and St Michael's Secondary School.
 He led a peripatetic lifestyle, decamping to New Zealand at the age of 16, and travelling across America aged 17.
 Here he married Chloe Dummar, the sister-in-law of his Aunt Veronica.
-While Mackenzie was quoted as saying the marriage was made to stave off deportation so that he could sing with the New Orleans Gospel Choir – calling his wife a 'Dolly Parton type' – Dummar still believes the pair were in love.
+While MacKenzie was quoted as saying the marriage was made to stave off deportation so that he could sing with the New Orleans Gospel Choir – calling his wife a 'Dolly Parton type' – Dummar still believes the pair were in love.
 He left her after three months of marriage and returned to Dundee, and the two never had contact again.
-Chloe Dummar filed for divorce in 1980, and Mackenzie did not contest the filing.
-(Chloe's brother was Melvin Dummar, who claimed to be the "one sixteenth" beneficiary of the estate of Howard Hughes until the case was thrown out in 1978.)
+Chloe Dummar filed for divorce in 1980, and MacKenzie did not contest the filing.
+Chloe was the sister of Melvin Dummar, who claimed to be a beneficiary of Howard Hughes' will and was the subject of the movie Melvin and Howard.

 Career

 The Associates

-Mackenzie returned to Scotland where he met guitarist Alan Rankine and in 1976 formed the Ascorbic Ones.
+MacKenzie returned to Scotland where he met guitarist Alan Rankine and in 1976 formed the Ascorbic Ones.
 They changed the name to Mental Torture and finally the Associates in 1979.
-Rankine left the Associates in 1982, but Mackenzie continued to work under the name for several years until he began releasing material under his own name in the 1990s.
+Rankine left the Associates in 1982, but MacKenzie continued to work under the name for several years until he began releasing material under his own name in the 1990s.